ballerina-platform/module-ballerina-regex/docs/spec/spec.md

 ```ballerina
 string[] split = regex:split("Ballerina is a programming language", " ");
 ```

-The above would return a string array `["Ballerina", "is", "a", "programming", "language"]`
+The above would return a string array.
+`["Ballerina", "is", "a", "programming", "language"]`